Work Permits Overview

 - One adult supervisor for ten or fewer minors

 - Within sight or sound of supervisor once every 15 minutes

 - Returned to home or rendezvous point daily

 - Employer has complied with IWC registration requirements

 - For entertainment work permits contact: State Industrial Welfare Commissioner's Office (909) 383-4334.

 - You will still need to receive the authorization of the school site principal in order to apply for an entertainment work permit with the State Industrial Welfare Commissioner's Office.

 - The school site still has the authority to revoke an entertainment work permit for just cause such as behavioral incidents or an impact to the students' academic performance and/or grade point average.

-Minors that have not completed high school will need a work permit to be employed during the summer break.
+A work permit is requiered for minors that have not completed high school.
 A work permit is required for every employer that you work for.
-Alvord Unified School District will begin issuing work permits from the district office located at 9 KPC Parkway, Corona, CA 92879.
+Alvord Unified School District will issuing work permits from the district office located at 9 KPC Parkway, Corona, CA 92879.

 Bring Completed Application , Original Birth Certificate and Social Security Card